Lapland

 The Tanamunningen Nature Reserve

-is for its seal and common merganser
+is known for its seal and common merganser

 The Tanamunningen nature reserve